theothermattm/kotlin-jvm-jargon-generator/README.md

 A toy project written in Kotlin and [Ktor](https://ktor.io/) to generate _very valuable_ jargon for you.

-To see it in action: [https://jvm-jargon-generator.herokuapp.com/](https://jvm-jargon-generator.herokuapp.com/)
+To see it in action: [https://kotlin-jvm-jargon-generator.fly.dev/](https://kotlin-jvm-jargon-generator.fly.dev/)

 To run:

 ```
-git@github.com:theothermattm/kotlin-jvm-jargon-generator.gitgradle bootRun
+./gradlew run
 ```